Roblox-StreamX/Delivery/README.md

 ### Requirements

-- A central MongoDB instance with authentication enabled
+- A central MongoDB instance (preferably with authentication enabled)
-    - This user needs the `readWriteAnyDatabase` permission
+    - If using auth, the user needs the `readWriteAnyDatabase` permission
 - Launching system capable of sending environment variables
 - All python requirements installed via `requirements.txt`
-- Python interpreter of version 3.9 or greater
+- Python interpreter of version **3.8 or greater**
+    - For full support from us, please use Python 3.10 or greater
 - A non-root user account to run the backend under
+    - StreamX **can** run as root, but it's not recommended

 ### Installation